Kadeena Cox

 1

 A promising sprinter, Cox’s sporting future was altered when she suffered a stroke in 2014.
-After returning to apparent full fitness, further problems followed, before the Leeds-born athlete was diagnosed with multiple sclerosis in the September of that year.
+After returning to apparent full fitness, further problems followed, before the Leeds-born athlete was diagnosed with multiple sclerosis in September of that year.

 This double glory fueled hopes that she could become the first British Paralympian since 1988 – three years before she was born – to medal in two sports at the same Games.

-Cox suffered a knee injury – which kept her out of both sports for a significant period of time – in December 2017, and despite admitting that the problem still had to be managed, Cox returned to the velodrome to reclaim her C4 500m world title in Apeldoorn in 2019.
+Cox suffered a knee injury – which kept her out of both sports for a significant period – in December 2017, and despite admitting that the problem still had to be managed, Cox returned to the velodrome to reclaim her C4 500m world title in Apeldoorn in 2019.

 Despite the Covid-19 pandemic severely disrupting the cycling calendar in 2020, Cox still managed to make an impressive return in February at the UCI Para-cycling Track World Championships in Milton, Canada.